CitizenScienceCenter/presentations/PITCHME.md

 * Understand responsibilities
 * One team = one love
 * Hack days, open days (not just with UZH/ETH; use existing meetups.
 Let Fanny roam!)
-* More presence - Skype is not a solution
+* More presence - Skype is not a great solution
-  * Sorry Rosy!
-I believe the MD should be in ZH >=3 days a week